rlznv/ptn-phrases/README.md

 randomly generate "when you gonna stop w with the x and y with the z?" sentences but for path to nowhere characters.

 # basic info
-the follow sections will discuss how you can lines and images
+the follow sections will discuss how you can add lines and images

 ## adding lines
 if you want to add new phrases to the database, add new members to the arrays in the `ptn.json` file.